stylus/stylus/README.md

 And while you can have handy links to some services in your markdown, why don't have easy links to your own blog posts?

-Imaging you have a post named as `2013-07-23-foobar-baz` in your `_posts` dir, the last part, the `foobar-baz` would be an ID of your post, so you could use it in your posts like this:
+Imagine you have a post named as `2013-07-23-foobar-baz.md` in your `_posts/` dir.
+The last part, the `foobar-baz` would be an ID of your post, so you could use it in your posts like this:

 ``` markdown
 In [one of my previous cool posts](:foobar-baz) I wrote some awesome stuff…